Customer places ad in NZ Herald in desperate attempt to get Air NZ's attention

-A frustrated Air New Zealand customer has taken out a newspaper ad asking the airline to contact them after being unable to hold of it.
+A frustrated Air New Zealand customer has taken out a NZ Herald newspaper ad asking the airline to contact them after being unable to get hold of the airline.

-The classified ad placed in today's NZ Herald said all attempts of contacting Air NZ had been futile and asked the airline to contact the person flying on RWZLSH.
+The classified ad placed in Monday's NZ Herald said all previous attempts to contact Air NZ had been futile.
+The ad asked the airline to contact the person flying on the passenger code RWZLSH.
+The ad did not elaborate on the passenger's issue.

+Their elaborate approach has worked, with Air NZ reaching out to them.

+An Air NZ spokeswoman said they were working through the customer's query and acknowledged it had been difficult for people to get in touch with them while they worked through thousands of flight cancellations.

 Consumer NZ this morning lodged a complaint with the Commerce Commission over Air New Zealand's ongoing refusal to refund passengers booked on its cancelled US flights.